Proven-Paradox/shaper-system/Handbook.md

 #### Acrobatics
 Attributes: Strength, Finesse
 Balancing, tumbling, contorting.
-Tasks that require precise movements as well as power.
+Tasks that require precise movement as well as power.

 #### Athletics
 Attributes: Strength, Toughness
 Jumping, climbing, swimming, lifting, pushing, and pulling.
 Tasks that require muscle and endurance.

 #### Awareness
 Attributes: Mind, Soul
 Seeing, Hearing, Smelling, Tasting.
-This skill is for tasks about noticing things which would rather remain hidden.
+This Skill is for tasks about noticing things which would rather remain hidden.
 This can include people, traps, hidden doors, and other such perils.

 #### Composure
 Attributes: Toughness, Soul
 Keeping your cool under duress.
-This is a reactive skill, used when the character sees something disturbing or frightening, is dealing with stress, or similar chances for one to snap under pressure.
+This is a reactive Skill, used when the character sees something disturbing or frightening, is dealing with stress, or similar chances for one to snap under pressure.

 #### Construct
 Attributes: Toughness, Strength
 Metal working, carpentry, masonry, and other heavy work.
-This skill is for building and repairing large objects with heavy materials.
+This Skill is for building and repairing large objects with heavy materials.

 #### Craft
 Attributes: Finesse, Mind
 Jewel cutting, wood carving, tinkering, and other precise work.
-This skill is for building and repairing objects where fine detail work is vital.
+This Skill is for building and repairing objects where fine detail work is vital.

 #### Deception
 Attributes: Mind, Heart
 Lying, disguise, conning.
-This skill is called for any time you wish to mask the truth.
+This Skill is called for any time you wish to mask the truth.
-Alternatively, this skill can be used as a player aid.
-If a player happens to be less skilled at deception than the character they are playing would be, the Arbiter may allow the player to roll a Deception check to get a suggestion for what to say in a given situation.
+Alternatively, this can be used as a player aid.
+If a player happens to be less skilled at deception than the character they are playing should be, the Arbiter may allow the player to roll a Deception check for a suggestion of a lie that might work in a given situation.

 #### Diplomacy
 Attributes: Heart, Soul
 Negotiation, decorum, sociability.
-This skill is used when a player wants to make a good impression in a social situation.
+This Skill is used when a player wants to make a good impression in a social situation.
-Alternatively, this skill can be used as a player aid.
-If a player happens to be less silver tongued than the character they are playing would be, the Arbiter may allow the player to roll a diplomacy check to get a suggestion for what to say in a given situation.
+Alternatively, this can be used as a player aid.
+If a player happens to be less socially adept than the character they are playing should be, the Arbiter may allow the player to roll a Diplomacy check to get a suggestion for what they could acceptably say in a given situation.

 #### Drive
 Attributes: Finesse, Mind
 Handling vehicles or mounts.
-Options include a mount, a car, a ship, a plane, or anything similar.
+Options include a steed, a car, a ship, a plane, or anything similar.

 #### Empathy
 Attributes: Heart, Soul
 Gauging reactions, spotting bluffs, reading moods.
-If the player wants to learn what someone else is thinking or suspects they’re being lied to, they should utilize this skill.
+If the player wants to learn what someone else is thinking or suspects they’re being lied to, they should utilize this Skill.

 #### Endure
 Attributes: Toughness, Heart
 Pain tolerance, doing without, pressing on.
-This is a reactive skill: if a player is subject to forces that would impair their functioning, they can shrug it off with a successful Endure check.
+This is a reactive Skill: if a player is subject to forces that would impair them they can shrug it off with a successful Endure check.

 #### History
 Attributes: Mind, Soul
 Knowledge about the past.
 Who did what, where, when.
-The more important events tend to be more well known, while local or subtle knowledge would require deeper research.
+Important events tend to be more well known, while local news or subtle details require deeper knowledge.

 #### Intimidation
 Attributes: Strength, Heart
-Browbeating and bullying.
-When the player wants something and is willing to threaten others to get it, this is the skill to use.
+This Skill is for scaring or threatening other characters.
+When a character wants to get something by frightening others or wants to appear dangerous, this is the Skill to use.

 #### Investigation
 Attributes: Mind, Soul
 Searching, researching, learning.
-With this skill, one can uncover knowledge otherwise obscure.
+With this Skill, one can uncover knowledge otherwise obscure.
 Sample usages include examining a crime scene to find clues, asking around a settlement for information, or seeking an obscure reference in a library.

 #### Lore
 Attributes: Mind, Soul
 Forbidden secrets, occult rituals, and mysticism.
-This skill represents one’s exposure to obscure, often taboo knowledge.
+This Skill represents one’s exposure to obscure, often taboo knowledge.

 #### Medicine
 Attributes: Mind, Finesse
-Anatomical knowledge, herbalism, and performing medical procedures.
-If you need to suture a wound, identify a poison, diagnose a disease, and other such actions, you should make a Medicine check.
+Anatomical knowledge, understanding of medical substances, and performing medical procedures.
+If you need to suture a wound, identify a poison, diagnose a disease, and other such actions, make a Medicine check.

 #### Nature
 Attributes: Heart, Soul
 Taming, raising, training, and understanding animals.
 Planting, tending to, and caring for plants.
 Understanding nature in an intuitive and nurturing sense.

 #### Performance
 Attributes: Finesse, Heart
 Singing, dancing, storytelling.
-This skill is used to gauge how entertained a crowd is with a show.
+This Skill represents how well a character can entertain or affect people with a show.

 #### Sabotage
 Attributes: Finesse, Mind
 Lock picking, trap laying, trap disabling.
-If you need to make some construction stop working or set up a nasty surprise for pursuers, this is the skill to use.
+If you need to pop open a lock, make some construction stop working, or set up a nasty surprise for pursuers, this is the Skill to use.

 #### Science
 Attributes: Mind, Soul
 Chemistry, biology, zoology, proper experiment design, and the like.
 Alchemy in settings where that's appropriate as well.
-Essential skills for understanding the world accurately.
 Understanding nature in a measured and studious sense.

 #### Stealth
 Attributes: Finesse, Mind
-Sneaking, hiding, stealing.
-The preferred skill of thieves and spies.
-This includes pick pocketing.
+Sneaking, hiding, pick poecketing, and stealing.
+The preferred Skill of thieves and spies.

 #### Streetwise
 Attributes: Mind, Heart
-Knowledge about the present.
-Understanding everyday goings on the seedier side of life.
-This skill lets you know what parts of town belong to what gangs, what a given bit of graffiti means, the price of illicit goods, and similar bits of knowledge.
+Knowledge about the present, especially regarding criminal, subversive, or underground elements of society.
+This Skill allows you to learn where one can find specific goods for sale, what parts of town belong to what gangs, what a given bit of graffiti means, and similar information.

 #### Survival
 Attributes: Toughness, Soul